k0nserv/hugotunius.se/_posts/2016-04-11-why-i-disabled-touch-id-and-you-should-do-so-too.md

 layout: post
 title: Why I disabled Touch ID and why you should do so too
 categories: security iOS passwords
+description: >
+  Imagine that everywhere you touched a post-it with your passwords would appear.
+Imagine that your government and the governments in many of the countries you've travelled to had all your passwords.
+Imagine that governments weren't that good at protecting your passwords.
 ---

 Imagine that everywhere you touched a post-it with your